PennyLaneAI/pennylane-pq/README.rst

 ========
 The following ProjecQ backends are supported by this plugin:

-- **projectq.backends.Simulator**:		Simulator is a compiler engine which simulates a quantum computer using C++-based kernels.
+- **projectq.backends.Simulator**:		A classical simulator of a quantum computer based on C++ kernels.
-- **projectq.backends.ClassicalSimulator**:	A simple simulator that only permits classical operations.
+- **projectq.backends.ClassicalSimulator**:	A simple classical simulator that only permits classical operations.
-- **projectq.backends.IBMBackend**		The IBM Backend class, which stores the circuit, transforms it to JSON QASM, and sends the circuit through the IBM API.
+- **projectq.backends.IBMBackend**:		The IBM Backend, which allows to run quantum computations on simulators and real quantum hardware via the IBM Q API.

 Installation
 ============

-This plugin requires Python version 3.5 and above, as well as OpenQML.
+This plugin requires Python version 3.5 and above, as well as OpenQML and ProjectQ.
 Installation of this plugin, as well as all dependencies, can be done using pip:

 .. code-block:: bash